 What to Tweet on Twitter to Enhance Job Search Efforts

 Typically, the hardest step in getting started with Twitter is figuring out what on earth to say.
-Here are some ways for job seekers to find content easily:
+Job seekers learning to use Twitter frequently say that their biggest fear is not knowing where all that content is going to come from.
+Don’t worry.
+If you can carry on a conversation, you can tweet.
+Here are some ways to find content easily:

 Follow industry blogs: Compile a list of industry-relevant blogs to read weekly.
 Most blogs have a Tweet This feature that allows you to share the article directly via your Twitter account.
-Find industry blogs by checking out Alltop.com or Technorati.com.
+Find industry blogs by checking out Alltop or Technorati.

 If you can’t find enough industry-specific blogs in Alltop or Technorati, try entering this search string into Google: